Martinsos/edlib/README.md

 EDLIB is C/C++ library for sequence alignment using edit distance based on Myers's ["Fast Bit-Vector Algorithm for Approximate String Matching Based on Dynamic Programming"](http://www.gersteinlab.org/courses/452/09-spring/pdf/Myers.pdf).
 Implementation combines Myers's bit-vector algorithm with banded approach.
-Calculates best score (Levenshtein distance) and first position of best score.
+Calculates best score (Levenshtein distance) and all positions of best score.
-It can also return alignment path.
+It can also return alignment path, or only starting locations of alignment.

 #### Alignment modes